-Afterward, Byrdie's beauty director Deven told me she only applies Glamglow's Supermud to her T-Zone, which I found to be a better technique—I only really need its vacuum-like abilities around that area, anyway.
-I use Glamglow's Supermud whenever my skin is looking (and feeling) particularly tired and it immediately whips it in shape, like a mask version of Gunnar Petersen; my blackheads don't completely disappear afterward, but they are certainly less noticeable."
+Afterward, Byrdie's [former beauty director] Deven told me she only applies Glamglow's Supermud to her T-Zone, which I found to be a better technique.
+I only really need its vacuum-like abilities around that area, anyway.
+I use Glamglow's Supermud whenever my skin is looking (and feeling) particularly tired, and it immediately whips it in shape, like a mask version of Gunnar Petersen; my blackheads don't completely disappear afterward, but they are certainly less noticeable."

 Lindsey's skin type: Combination

 "After using this mask a few times, it's become my emergency skin solution.
 Every time I notice my skin looks dull and broken out, I put the mask on, only to be met with greater clarity the following day.
 It's magic.
 Upon applying it, you feel an immediate minty tingle—the kind of tingle that makes you feel like it's really doing something.
 Then, as promised on the jar, once the mask dries to a lighter gray (or green, as Faith notices) hue, you can see it sucking the oil right out of your pores, as evidenced by the little specks of dark gray where your pores are being vacuumed.
 You can see it working before your eyes, which is the type of instant gratification I love in a skincare product.

 I've even started using it as a spot treatment and leaving it on overnight when a major pimple has broken through my skin (not necessarily recommended for everyone, especially those with sensitive skin), but I've found that it dries up pimples quite literally overnight.
 Now I never have to panic again when my skin decides to go haywire."